piojanu/GradientAILab/README.md

     * [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) is in operation.

-    * **Everyone have to create pull request (not push to master directly) so that anyone could do code review!**
+    * If you want to contribute to this repo: fork it, work on your project and then create a pull request. **Pull request is mandatory even for collaborators!**

     * Commit name should start with capitalize project tag `[PROJECT]`.
 For now we have following tags:
         * [ORG] - "Organization" project e.g. change in this README.
         * [PG_PONG] - "Policy Gradient Pong" project based on Karpathy's blog post.
         * [Q_LEARN] - "Introduction to TD-Learning and Q-Learning algorithm" project.
-        * [HUMAN_PREF] - "Jumping Jack" project i.e. learning agent to jump based on human preferences.

-    * Remote branch names should follow those templates:
+    * If you work in this repo, remote branch names should follow those templates:

         * Dev branches: `dev/<project tag>/<user name>/<your branch name>`
         * Project branches: `proj/<project tag>/<branch name e.g. master>`